City-of-Helsinki/drupal-helfi-kasvatus-koulutus/README.md

 ## Instance specific features

-The KASKO instance has multiple React searches and features provided by the Group module that other instances don’t have.
+The KASKO instance has multiple React searches and features provided by the Group module.

 ### Custom paragraphs